bevyengine/bevy-website/content/learn/book/ecs/queries/_index.md

 ```

 Don't worry too much about the `'w` and `'s` lifetimes: they are just needed by `Query` for internal purposes.
 You just need to add a `'static` lifetime for each reference to a component.

+Additionally, you can `#[derive(SystemParam)]` on a struct, allowing it to be used as a system parameter, and permitting you to access each of its fields, with the appropriate data automatically fetched from the ECS.
+For this to work, each of its fields must themselves implement the {{rust_type(type="trait" crate="bevy_ecs" mod = "system" name="SystemParam" no_mod = "true")}} trait, and cannot conflict with each other.

+Try not to rely on large groups of system parameters created in this way: this can quickly restrict parallelism and obscure both intent and the internal mechanisms of your code.